 Federal Direct Stafford Loan Program (Subsidized)

 The subsidized loan allows students who demonstrate federal financial need and who are enrolled for at least six credits each term to borrow up to $3,500 for the first year of undergraduate study, $4,500 for the second year and $5,500 per year for subsequent undergraduate study.
-The interest rate is 3.76 percent for loans disbursed between July 1, 2016 and July 1, 2017.
-Interest rates will be established each year for subsidized Direct Loans.
+The interest rate is 2.75 percent for loans disbursed between July 1, 2020 and June 30, 2021.
+Interest rates are established each year for subsidized Direct Loans.
 The interest rate established for each loan is fixed and will apply for the life of the loan.
 Interest does not accrue nor does repayment begin on subsidized Direct Loans until termination of college enrollment on at least a half-time basis.
 Interest accruing during the in-school period is paid by the federal government.
 The standard repayment period is up to 10 years.
-Subsidized Direct Loans, where the first disbursement is made on or after October 1, 2016, carry a 1.069 percent federal origination fee.
-Net proceeds will equal 98.931 percent of the loan amount.
+Subsidized Direct Loans, where the first disbursement is made on or after October 1, 2020 carry a 1.057 percent federal origination fee.
+Net proceeds will equal 98.943 percent of the loan amount.

 Maximum eligibility period to receive Direct Subsidized Loans

 There is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program.
 This is called your "maximum eligibility period".
 You can find the published length of any program of study in Loyola's catalog.

 For example, if you are enrolled in a 4-year bachelor's degree program, the maximum period for which you can receive Direct Subsidized Loans is 6 years (150% of 4 years = 6 years).